SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/use-fabric-react-components.md

 > [!NOTE]
 > In the code, we were referencing these images using relative path from the root location.
 As your reference the images in the code, it will cause them to be included in the **\*.sppkg** solution package as long as you have the `includeClientSideAssets` set as `true` in the **package-solution.json** file.

-## Preview the web part in workbench
+## Preview the web part in the hosted workbench

-1. In the console, enter the following to preview your web part in workbench:
+1. In the console, enter the following to preview your web part in the SharePoint hosted workbench:

     ```console
-    gulp serve
+    gulp serve --nobrowser
     ```

+1. Open a browser and navigate to your SharePoint site's hosted workbench: `https://enter-your-SharePoint-site/_layouts/workbench.aspx`.
 1. In the toolbox, select your `DocumentCardExample` web part to add:

     ![Image of a DocumentCard Fabric component in a SharePoint workbench](../../../images/fabric-components-doc-card-view-ex.png)